 Content marketing and inbound marketing share similarities, but they are not the same.
 They work on different levels and work towards different goals.

-Inbound marketing is all about reaching your clients when they are looking for something.
+Inbound marketing is about reaching your clients when they are looking for something.
 On the other hand, content marketing includes creating, distributing, and promoting content.
 You can do content marketing without having an inbound marketing funnel, but you can’t generally do inbound marketing without any content.

 1. Topical blogs